Transition to a Biweekly Pay Cycle - Monthly Employees

 Health Insurance Transition

-Because 12-month employees will receive only one paycheck during the month of August, one-half of the August insurance premium deduction will remain unpaid at the end of the month.
+Because these employees employees will receive only one paycheck during the month of August, one-half of the August insurance premium deduction will remain unpaid at the end of the month.

 Health Insurance Transition